-If you want to speak with an Australian accent and use English in a local manner, you need trainers with up-to-date knowledge of the local dialect.
+If you want to learn to speak with an Australian accent and use English in a local manner, you need trainers with up-to-date knowledge of the local dialect.
 Other services just use reference books or websites for their “local” knowledge.
 We are actively involved in linguistic analysis and research into Australian English and other dialects.
 We can give you accurate feedback about what is acceptable and on-target for Australian English in your age and social group immediately.

 You live in Australia, but you don’t sound Australian?